CelineKaslin/CV/README.md

 - Regular learning process
 - Be part of the technical evolution of the world

-I am looking to work preferably as a back-end developer as I prefer the logic and organised part of it, but I am open to work in front-end if a great opportunity is showing up.<br/>
+I am open to work in both back-end and front-end.<br/>
 I would love to progress in a supportive, dynamic environment with an "always growing" and improving culture company, where I'll be able to bring my technical skills but also my positive and "sharing" solutions attitude and to increase my competences including to grow by a constant learning process.<br/>

 ## Skills ##